Interview of John Vratil, September 13, 2022

 Interviewed by David Webb

-Phil Martin served SE Kansas, as county treasurer, senator, appraiser and state Director of Property Valuation.
+Phil Martin served southeast Kansas, as county treasurer, senator, appraiser and and Kansas as the Director of Property Valuation.
 He influenced major tax changes like reappraisal & classification and the implementation of the severance tax while in state government.
-His recollections of people with whom he served, and issues which which he dealt are interesting and factual.
+In this oral history interview, he recalls people with whom he served and the issues that arose during his years of public service.

 Interview of David Owen, July 22, 2022